lcir/database-browser/README.md

 * Improving support for PostgreSQL.
 * Improving statistical endpoints.
 * Creation of response types.
 Unifying of the responses from any kind of the supported database brands.
+* Solving median in MySQL and avg + median in PostgreSQL